seanwarman/jsonQL/README.md

 ```

 Json query strings are also compatible with the `data` sent to an `updateQL` function.
+Rather than adding the **jQString** as a value, instead it goes in place of the *keyname* of the value you want to update.
-This will only update the `value` param of the first object in the `jsonForm` array that has the string 'Booking Month'.
+This will only update the `value` param of the first object in the `jsonForm` array to have the string 'Jan'.

 ```js
 updateQL({